 First, it has fiberglass to strengthen it, as without fiberglass, the ends will fray/split and cause trimmer jams.
-Next, nylon on it’s own is too flexible in a thin line, so fiberglass hardens it for cutting.
+Next, antidepressants drugs online, nylon on it’s own is too flexible in a thin line, so fiberglass hardens it for cutting.
 Fiberglass will foul your nozzle because it requires a higher temp to melt along with the nylon.
 The higher temp will actually boil the nylon and other additives giving off a smell.
 The additives are there to reduce the bulk % of nylon as nylon is more expensive than the additives.
 These additives are usually calcium based and can clog or foul your nozzle

 heater “ON” for 72hr’s.
 Both will oxidize and extrude soot upon reactivation.

 150mm of purge is all that is required to begin printing anew.

 1. Manufacturer ID is self assigned and used for Production and shipping references